Daniel J. Frey

 And who maintains these masks of hate?

-Who have built empires of wealth on the destruction caused by these masks?
+Who has built empires of wealth on the destruction caused by these masks?

 People with wealth and power.